If you’re running for elected office, you’re going to need to write and send press releases.

 Your first paragraph should be a synopsis of your entire press release.

-Don’t bury the lead as they say in the news reporting business.
+Don’t bury the lede as they say in the news business.

 All of the paragraphs should line up on the left margin and not a single one of them should be indented.

-Always close out your press release with positive information about yourself.
+Always conclude your press release with positive information about yourself.

 Remind the reader who you are, what you’re running for, and why you’re running.